many floating clocks showing different times

 Blood sugar can determine treatment options

-The 2018 standards of care in diabetes have recommended the following:
+The 2018 standards of care in diabetes have recommended the following:2

-“When prescribed as part of a broad educational program, SMBG may help to guide treatment decisions and/or self-management for patients taking less frequent insulin injections or noninsulin therapies."2
+• "When prescribed as part of a broad educational program, SMBG may help to guide treatment decisions and/or self-management for patients taking less frequent insulin injections or noninsulin therapies."

 Discuss blood sugar levels with a doctor

-Make sure to speak with your physician about how often you should be checking your blood sugar and at what times of day or week checks should be done.
+Speak with your doctor about how often you should check your sugar.
+Ask them what times of day or week to do it.

-Don’t forget to ask your physician: "What should I do with all this information?"
-Your overall control will likely not improve unless you know what to do with the glucose numbers you are seeing!
+Don’t forget to ask: "What should I do with this information?"
+Your health will likely not improve unless you know what to do with the numbers.

-If you are uncertain how to use your meter, ask to meet with a diabetes educator for additional training.
+If you are not sure how to use your meter, meet with a diabetes educator for training.

 How often do you check your blood sugar?